Can a murderer inherit from their victim?

 The Law

-Provided that a person has not been convicted of murder (but nonetheless may have committed the act as in this case), section two of the Act allows the Court to modify the effect of the forfeiture rule if:
+Provided that a person has not been convicted of murder, the Court can modify the effect of the forfeiture rule if:

 “it is satisfied that having regard to the conduct of the offended and of the deceased and to such other circumstances as appear to the Court to be material, the justice of the case requires the effect of the rule to be so modified in that case.”

-Peter had not been convicted of murder and so it would seem that section 2 of the Act could apply.
+Peter had not been convicted of murder and so it would seem that section 2 could apply.

 The Outcome

-The judge considered that in all the circumstances relief should be granted as it would enable Sheila’s wishes to be put into effect, albeit through her husband’s Will.
+The judge considered that relief should be granted to enable Sheila’s wishes to be put into effect, albeit through her husband’s Will.
 The judge’s view on the three criteria set out under section 2 of the Act were as follows:

 (1) Peter’s conduct